Samuel Wells Williams: China

 In 1860, he was appointed chargé d'affaires for the United States in Beijing.
 He resigned his position on October 25, 1876, 43 years to the day that he first landed at Guangzhou in 1833.
 Around 1875, he completed a translation of the Book of Genesis and the Gospel of Matthew into Japanese, but the manuscripts were lost in a fire before they could be published.

 Later life

-He returned to the United States in 1877 where he spent the last eight years of his life.
+Williams returned to the United States in 1877 where he spent the last eight years of his life.
 Williams became the first Professor of Chinese language and literature in the United States at Yale University as well as the president of the American Bible Society on February 3, 1881.
 "He also revised his book, The Middle Kingdom.
 In his later years, he heavily corresponded with missionaries remaining in China, the American Bible Society and with Scribners concerning the publishing of The Middle Kingdom."